simoneteglia/energyXChange/README.md

 This is the project for the exam of "Laboratory of advanced programming" held by professor Mecella, Sapienza 2023

+## How to execute
+1. Clone the repository with `git clone`
+2. Move into the folder with `cd energyxChange`
+3. Run the command `docker-compose up`

 ## Team Members
 - Simone Teglia, 1836794
 - Tommaso Bersani, 1840825
 - Lakshit Bahl, 2046611
 - Caroline Wie, 2054403

+# Architecture

 ## Backend
 The backend id developed with Java Spring Boot